blackstreet-ai/cuddly-octo-telegram/README.md

 - **"API token is invalid"** — Check your Notion integration token and permissions
 - **"Context variable not found"** — Ensure pipeline stages don't reference undefined variables
 - **Virtual environment** — Always activate: `source .venv/bin/activate`
+- **"Tool or function not found (e.g., search)"** — Ensure required tools are registered/enabled in config.
+If you disabled MCP or external tools, the Research stage may fail.
+Re-enable the relevant tool integration or adjust the Research instruction to avoid external calls.

 ## Architecture